blog

 - Patient consultation and documentation best practices

-This kind of education gives you a strong foundation before you move into hands-on experience.
+This education gives you a strong foundation before hands-on experience.

 Step 3 – Gain Hands-On Experience with Real Devices

-After completing a theoretical course, the next essential step is hands-on training.
-This may take place through workshops, in-clinic shadowing, or by enrolling in a more comprehensive in-person laser technician program.
-Hands-on practice allows you to become familiar with the following.
+After the theory course, you need hands-on training.
+This can happen through workshops, in-clinic shadowing, or a comprehensive in-person program.
+Hands-on practice helps you become familiar with the following.

 - Patient preparation and post-care